How To Change Keurig Water Filter In A Few Easy Steps

 If you know your tap water is “hard” (meaning high in minerals), then a filter will be important for helping you maintain the life of your coffee machine.
 If you are not sure about the level of minerals in your water, then you can always get a low-cost water testing kit.

-How Often To Install A New Keurig Water Filter?
+How Often To Replace Keurig Water Filter?

 Water filters should be replaced every two months or 60 tank refills.
 It’s best to set a reminder for 60 days once you swapped yours.
 However, if you use your machine multiple times a day, you may want to consider a more frequent replacement schedule.